-Join Dermot O' Connor for an in-depth discussion in this video Understanding the exercise handout: Print it out!, part of Foundations of Drawing Cartoon Characters for Animation.
+Join Dermot O' Connor for an in-depth discussion in this video Understanding the exercise handout: Print it out!, part of Animation Foundations: Drawing Cartoon Characters.

 - So that you know how I made this course, I drew it on paper and pencil.
 I took my sketch book up to my favorite coffeeshop and I planted myself down on my favorite seat for two, three hours every day and I just drew.
 A nice cup of coffee, relaxed, drew.
 And I recommend when you draw, when you follow this course, you'd maybe try something similar.
 Get some paper and pencil, even if you do follow along with the computer.
 So let me walk you through some of these pages.
 So these are from the handout and I really recommend that the first thing that you do, if you want to do this course, is to print these out.